hirosystems/docs/docs/get-started/running-api-node.md

 }
 ```

-Once the API is running, you can use it to [interact with other API endpoints][`stacks-blockchain-api`].
+Once the API runs, you can use it to [interact with other API endpoints][`stacks-blockchain-api`].

 ## Stopping the API node

 As discussed previously, if you want to bring down your API node, you must stop the services in the reverse order that
 you started them.
-Performing the shutdown in this order ensures that you don't lose any data while shutting down
+Performing the shutdown in this order ensures you don't lose any data while shutting down
 the node.

 Use the following commands to stop the local API node: